 The ACCC has recently ruled on small business waste management contracts used by JJ Richards.
 According to the Sydney Morning Herald, ” The competition watchdog’s first small business unfair contracts action has ended in a Federal Court declaration that eight terms in the standard-form contract used by waste management firm JJ Richards & Sons are unfair and void.”

-Take a look at our blog on whether you should sign a long term waste contract in waste management Melbourne.
+Take a look at our blog on whether you should sign a long-term waste contract in waste management in Melbourne.

-As waste levies for dumping at landfill seem to only move in one direction – and that, of course, is upwards- how to reduce commercial waste management collection costs for your business can be vital for your financial success.
+As waste levies for dumping at landfill seem to only move in one direction – and that, of course, is upwards- how reducing commercial waste management collection costs for your business can be vital for your financial success.

 The recent introduction of a $75+GST per tonne levy in Queensland is a real impediment to business and acts as a tax on doing business.

 Warren Buffet famously said compound interest was one of the greatest forces in the world.
 I am sure he did not mean waste collection fees, but the same concept applies.
 What was once a low cost for your bin collection – can over time become very costly.

 Many waste customers will be currently receiving notification from their garbage collection company that their current rates will be increasing from 1st July.

 In many cases, the proposed increase will not be small (i.e., it could be as much as 10% or more of your total cost).
 Another annoying aspect of these increases is that often the customer did not expect them and can sometimes feel powerless (i.e., “What can you do about them as all the waste companies will be the same”).